Thames Clippers Tate to Tate service.jpg

 Bow Boat Company

-Bow Boat Company offers a more bespoke kind of canal tour.
-Its cute narrowboat seats up to 12 people and can be hired (complete with skipper and tour guide) for special-occasion tours of east London’s waterways.
-You can decide exactly how long you want to tour for, and precisely where you’d like to stop.
-The comprehensive ‘east London loop’ takes in everything from the Olympic Park to Victoria Park and stretches out over a leisurely five hours; a shorter tour from Hackney’s buzzy Broadway Market to bustling King’s Cross takes just two hours.
+Bow Boat Company offers a more bespoke canal experience.
+Their charming narrowboat seats up to 12 people and can be hired, complete with skipper and tour guide, for special-occasion cruises along East London’s waterways.
+You choose how long you want to cruise and exactly where to stop.
+The comprehensive ‘East London Loop’ covers everything from the Olympic Park to Victoria Park, unfolding over a leisurely five hours.
+Alternatively, a shorter tour from Hackney’s buzzy Broadway Market to bustling King’s Cross takes just two hours.

 Looking for more things to do in London?